 Asia (excluding CIS-Asia states)

 Asia and the Pacific, which accounts for around 60 percent of the world's population and almost 50 percent of global economic output, is one of the fastest growing regions in the world.
-In 2023, the Asia-Pacific region will maintain this momentum, despite a difficult year for the global economy.
-According to a forecast by the International Monetary Fund, the region will record growth of 4.6 percent, contributing around 70 percent to global growth.
-In addition, its global economic importance continues to grow through political and economic cooperation such as the „Regional Comprehensive Economic Partnership“ (RCEP), which came into force in January 2022.
-This trade agreement includes with Australia, Brunei, Cambodia, China, Indonesia, Japan, Laos, Malaysia, Myanmar, New Zealand, the Philippines, Singapore, South Korea, Thailand and Vietnam 15 states and represents the world's largest trading bloc, accounting for around one third of global economic output.
+In 2023, the Asia-Pacific region maintained this momentum, despite a difficult year for the global economy.
+According to a forecast by the International Monetary Fund, the region will record growth of 4.5 percent in 2024, contributing around 60 percent to global growth.
+In addition, its global economic importance continues to grow through political and economic cooperation such as the „Regional Comprehensive Economic Partnership“(RCEP), which came into force in January 2022.
+This trade agreement includes with Australia, Brunei, Cambodia, China, Indonesia, Japan, Laos, Malaysia, Myanmar, New Zealand, the Philippines, Singapore, South Korea, Thailand and Vietnam 15 states and represents the world's largest trading block, accounting for around one third of global economic output.

-Further stimulus for economic relations will come from the EU's free trade agreement with New Zealand.
-It was signed on July 9, 2023, and approval in the plenary of the European Parliament is planned for November 2023.
+Further stimulus for economic relations will come from the EU's free trade agreement with New Zealand, which came into force on May 1, 2024.
 The agreement will reduce existing trade barriers, in particular by almost completely eliminating tariffs on goods (including cars and components, machinery, chemicals, pharmaceuticals, wine, chocolate, cheese) and improving access to services and public procurement.
 New Zealand's participation in the EU's „Horizon Europe“ research and innovation program was also agreed.
 According to the European Commission, the free trade agreement is expected to boost bilateral trade by up to 30 percent within a decade.
-EU exports could increase by up to EUR 4.5 billion annually and EU investments in New Zealand could grow by up to 80 percent.
+EU exports could increase by up to 4.5 billion Euro annually and EU investments in New Zealand could grow by up to 80 percent.
 For Austrian companies, the greatest growth opportunities are in the machinery and subcontracting sectors, in plant engineering and construction, and in the food sector.

 Contact